 My name is Maggie Bras, and I am the President of The Robert &Maggie Bras New Drug Development Program at Princess MargaretCancer Centre in Toronto.
-My husband died of cancer 18 years ago.
+My husband died of cancer 19 years ago.
 He was 56.
-And it was two years before that when we recognized the urgent need for new drugs to beat cancer.
+It was two years before that when we recognized the urgent need for new drugs to beat cancer.

 Robert and I were a blended family of 6 children.
 On August 29, 1998, we decided to officially tie the knot.
 We held a private family service in our backyard, putting off our wedding reception until the following summer.

 A month before our wedding reception, Robert was diagnosed with advanced prostate cancer.
 We decided to go ahead with our plans and kept the news of his cancer private.
 Robert and I celebrated like there were no tomorrows.

 Robert was very proactive in searching out the best treatment for his cancer and after visiting two cancer centre’s in the U.S. and the Princess Margaret in Toronto, he and I knew that Princess Margaret Cancer Centre offered his best chances of beating his cancer.

 But a couple of months into his treatment for prostate cancer, being well looked after by Dr. Michel Jewett and his team, it was discovered that Robert had advanced Gallbladder cancer, which had spread to his liver!
 This was when Dr. Malcolm Moore entered our lives.
 Things were not looking good, but Robert was a fighter.